 MISSISSIPPI

-For example, a single mother of three in Mississippi with no income may receive about $260 in cash aid, $785 in food benefits, and $1,500 in utility support, plus child care assistance and Medicaid coverage.
+A single mother with two children in Mississippi with no income may receive up to $260 in cash assistance, $785 in food benefits, and $1,500 in utility support, along with child care assistance and Medicaid coverage.

 | CASH | $260 |